-Below is a rundown of some of the most prevalent skilled jobs in Detroit for the year 2021 – whether or not they’re still popular a decade from now will largely depend on how much the times change between now and then.
+Below is a rundown of some of the most prevalent skilled jobs in Detroit – whether or not they’re still popular a decade from now will largely depend on how much the times change between now and then.

 Physical Therapy Assistant

 This professional is responsible for facilitating the work of a physical therapist, and this happens by offering assistance with administrative tasks and operational tasks.
 The demand for professionals in this career line has grown tremendously in recent years because so many people have suffered injuries, disabilities, or health conditions that require physical therapy for recovery.

 Some of the specific duties carried out by physical therapists include massaging muscle groups, providing guidance for exercise programs, setting up equipment, lifting patients, and briefing patients after physical therapy.